Saturday August 16th is National Rum Day – the perfect justification for enjoying some rum-based exotic cocktails over the weekend!

 - Pineapple wedges, to decorate

-Enjoy experimenting with these tasty concoctions and raise a glass to National Rum Day!
+Enjoy experimenting with these tasty creations and raise a glass to National Rum Day!

-(N.B. if you indulge too much you may be wondering – “why is the rum gone?” - à la Jack Sparrow in Pirates Of The Caribbean!)
+(Please note, if you indulge in too much you may be wondering “Why is the rum gone?” à la Jack Sparrow in Pirates Of The Caribbean!).